Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 Growth says:

-I want to steward this well.
+I want to steward this gift well.

 Comparison says:

-I need to prove I belong.
+I need to prove I deserve to be here.

-Only one of those leads to peace.
+Only one of those paths leads to peace.

 Play Your Role Well